 Log on to the PAI console.

-In the left-side navigation pane, click Workspaces.
-On the Workspaces page, click the name of the workspace that you want to use.
+In the left-side navigation pane, choose Workspaces, and click the name of the target workspace to enter it.

-In the left-side navigation pane, click Model Gallery.
+In the left-side navigation pane, choose QuickStart > Model Gallery.

-In the model list of the Model Gallery page, find and click the Qwen1.5-1.8B-Chat model.
+In the model list of the Model Gallery page, search for and click the Qwen1.5-1.8B-Chat model.

 In the upper-right corner of the model details page, click Train.
 In the Train panel, configure the key parameters described in the following table.
 Use the default settings of other parameters.